chrisizeful/Operations/README.md

 oper.Process(delta);
 ```

-Optionally, you can choose to run operations individually.
+Optionally, you can choose to run operations individually in order to implement a custom solution.
 Note that in this case you are responsible for freeing it when the operation completes.
 ```C#
 Operation op = ...;
 // In Process()